-The Academy implemented GASB Statement No. 87, Leases which created a long-term obligation for the Academy's building lease.
-At year end, the Academy had a total long-term obligation of \$76,054.
-The Academy paid down a portion of its obligation, retiring \$18,239 during the current year.
+At year end, the Academy had a total long-term obligation of \$57,607 for a building lease.
+The Academy paid down a portion of its obligation, retiring \$18,447 during the current year.
 See Note 5 for more information.